Updated for Summer 2021

-Canada West Mountain School is committed to the safety of our participants, staff and the public.
-We have been running our Summer 2020 programs without interruption and are looking forward to the Winter 2020-21 season while keeping the same degree of safety during the ongoing Covid-19 pandemic, with some important modifications.
-Following is a summary of the Canada West Mountain School Covid-19 Protocols for all our 2020 and 2021 programs:
+Canada West Mountain School is committed to the safety of our participants, staff, and the public.
+We have been running programs with Covid-19 precautions in place since summer 2020 without interruption and are looking forward to the Summer 2021 season while keeping the same degree of safety during the ongoing Covid-19 pandemic.

-- All programs will follow existing Federal, Provincial, Municipal or regional health guidance.
+- All programs follow existing Federal, Provincial, Municipal, or regional health guidance.

 - There is a screening discussion each morning before every program to ensure that everyone is free of Covid-19 symptoms.
 Anyone exhibiting symptoms (at any time during the program) will be required to remove themselves from the program.

-- Only activities that can be conducted while maintaining recommended physical distancing of 2 meters are offered.
-Some modifications we have incorporated into our programs:
+- Some modifications we have incorporated into our programs:

-- All programs are run with a maximum group size of 8 people with 1 Guide/Instructor.
-Many programs are run with smaller groups as well.
+- All programs are run with a maximum group size of 10 people with 1 Guide/Instructor; most programs are run with smaller groups.

 - Training sites and locations are chosen to facilitate ease of keeping participants separated, both at the training sites and while walking to/from.

-- Some activities have been modified to eliminate the need for any close physical contact.
+- Most activities have been modified to eliminate the need for any close physical contact.
 However, standard safety protocols have not been sacrificed or compromised – we ensure that safety levels are maintained at the same time as physical distancing.

-- Class lectures and theory sessions are held through our Canada West Mountain School Virtual Classroom.
-This includes all AST-1 and AST-2 theory sessions.
+- Class lectures and theory sessions are held through our Canada West Mountain School Virtual Classroom where appropriate.

 - Online training through our Virtual Classroom will be the first priority for all non-field theory instruction.
-However, some courses may be offered with optional in-person theory sessions.
-In this event, we utilize classrooms with ample ventilation and maintain strict protocols to ensure small group sizes, physical distancing, wearing of masks and proper hygiene.
+However, some courses may be offered with optional in-person theory sessions, such as Wilderness First Aid training sessions.
+In this event, we utilize classrooms with ample ventilation and maintain strict protocols to ensure ample ventilation and physical distancing, wearing of masks, and proper hygiene.
 Canada West Mountain School follows BC Public Health Guidelines where applicable regarding our indoor classroom instruction.

 - Programs requiring overnight camping have protocols in place to ensure that no shared cooking, tenting or other activities that may compromise safe distancing are required.
-People are welcome to share with others that they have already been sharing social contact with, prior to the program.
+People are welcome to share with others from their households, as per provincial health guidelines.

 Please contact us directly with any questions or concerns you have, we want to hear from everyone.
-We are adapting to this new era and are confident we will be able to safely navigate these times while still getting out and enjoying all of the backcountry skiing, hiking trails, mountains and climbing areas that British Columbia has to offer.
-At the same time, we want to ensure that we do everything we can to reduce the spread of Covid-19 and keep people healthy.
+We continue to adapt to the ever-changing requirements that this pandemic is bringing, and are confident we can continue to safely navigate these times while still proving the training for you to safely get out and enjoy all of the hiking trails, mountains, and climbing areas that British Columbia has to offer.
+At the same time, we want to ensure that we do everything we can to reduce the spread of Covid-19 and keep people healthy!